martysama0134/proxy_ptr/README.md

 It can generate a `proxy_ptr` (child) by using the `.proxy()` method.

-It's currently 20 times faster than std::shared_ptr.
+It's currently 20 times faster than `std::shared_ptr`.

 ### "proxy"
 A pointer which doesn't own its pointed object.
 The `proxy_ptr` can be invalidated remotely by its parent (`proxy_parent_base`) if set to `nullptr`.